a-bautista/mydashboard_tasks/README.md

 What nginx does is that instead of using Django as the server for displaying your app you will be using nginx.
 You need to create a separate folder with its Dockerfile and the nginx.conf file.

+You can use `docker-compose up` to start running all your containers.

+### Deploying to AWS
+You need to create the Dockerrun.aws.json file to configure the containers that you want to run.

+    {
+          "hostPort": 80, <-- from your nginx map to the container port 8888 "containerPort": 8888
+        }